nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   [draw.io](https://app.diagrams.net/).
 * **Fuzzy search**: A feature to search for items which partially match a query rather than exactly
-* **Hotkey**: A convenient combination of key presses meant to invoke some app functionalities
+* **Hotkey**: A convenient combination of key presses meant to invoke an app functionality
 * **PlantUML**: A text-based diagramming tool.
 See [plantuml.com](https://plantuml.com/) for more information.
 * **Project**: A freelance software development gig